ARNOLDYONGO/ArnoldYongo/README.md

 - <a href="https://github.com/ARNOLDYONGO/Vulnerability-Assessment-Report/blob/main/README.md">Vulnerability Assessment Report</a>
 - <a href="https://github.com/ARNOLDYONGO/Incident-handler-s-journal/blob/main/README.md">Incident handler's journal</a>
 - <a href="https://github.com/ARNOLDYONGO/Use-a-playbook-to-resond-to-a-phishing-event/blob/main/README.md">Using a playbook to respond to a phishing incident</a>
+- <a href="https://github.com/ARNOLDYONGO/Update-a-file-through-a-Python-algorithm/blob/main/README.md">Update a file through a Python algorithm</a>
 - Identifying vulnerabilities for a small business
 - Documenting incidents with an incident handler’s journal
 - Importing and parsing a text file in a security-related scenario